About

-I’m a London-based design manager and Design Systems/Design Ops consultant, currently working at Beamery.
+Hey there!
+I’m Andrey, a London-based design manager and Design Systems/Design Ops consultant, currently working at Beamery.

-Over the past 10+ years, I’ve gained diverse experience in tech companies, startups and digital agencies.
-I’ve been consulting design teams and mentoring individuals.
-I had co-founded a startup and failed.
-I’m used to wearing many hats and being a driver of change.
-I never stop learning.
+Over the past 10+ years, I’ve gained diverse experience in big tech companies, startups and scale-ups.
+I’ve been consulting design teams and mentoring individuals for years, and being a driver of positive change is what brings me genuine pleasure!
+I’m used to wearing many hats and continuously learning new skills.

-After work, I usually learn new songs on guitar or exploring Britain’s countryside on a motorbike.
+After work, I usually learn new songs on guitar & drums or explore Britain’s countryside on a motorbike.

 Contact